zeruhur/so1um-enhanced/so1um-enhanced-1.0.md

 ## How to find Good Clichés

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aenean placerat nisi eros, id fermentum ex efficitur fermentum.
-Quisque tincidunt ac metus id aliquet.
-Nullam faucibus hendrerit nisi ac elementum.
-Maecenas magna ligula, ullamcorper eu lorem id, ullamcorper aliquam nisl.
-Etiam maximus justo massa, vel consectetur tellus mattis a.
-Nulla id quam et purus varius blandit.
-Praesent quis diam at ipsum laoreet dictum vitae ut nulla.
-Donec quis consectetur sapien, quis congue massa.
-Quisque cursus facilisis leo et auctor.
-Cras feugiat convallis nunc, sit amet commodo libero tempus vel.
-Mauris nunc turpis, aliquet vel posuere quis, convallis eget augue.
+Clichés are tropes that define your hero.
+They depend primarily on the setting you use.
+But the reverse is also true: a cliché can suggest a lot about the game's setting if you don't have ideas on how to get started.

+A good way to create a character in the absence of inspiration is to rely on random lists (like the Big List of Cliché below), or the random generator (like the one on TV Tropes).
+Either way randomly generate until a cliché clicks in your mind.
+At this point the character (and perhaps the setting) has taken shape.

+Obviously no one forces you to randomly generate anything (as well as the other generation tables above are only designed as aids in case your mind is "stuck").

+A cliché should summarize your character's iconic characteristics such as their profession, their skills, their background and any information that has to do with their past and even their desires and any moral and personal affiliations.

-## The Big List of Clichés
+### The Big List of Clichés
-Rhe following list comes to the aid of uninspired players.
+The following list comes to the aid of uninspired players.
 It contains a selection of classic stock characters that you can use verbatim or to unlock your creativity.

 | D66 |               1-2              |                   3-4                  |             5-6             |
 |:---:|:------------------------------:|:--------------------------------------:|:---------------------------:|